Why are some varieties of liquid Marseille soap more expensive than others?

 Labels and certifications are essential proof of a brand's commitment to quality in the manufacture of liquid Marseille soap.
 They assure consumers that the product they buy complies with certain strict environmental or quality standards.
 For example, a label such as "Ecocert" guarantees that the soap has been manufactured using rigorous ecological processes and certified organic ingredients.

 However, obtaining a label is not without consequences for the final price of the product.
 Regular audits, meticulous traceability of components and sustainable farming practices generate additional costs for companies.
-That said, these approaches attest to a deep-seated commitment to excellence, which can be felt in every bottle sold.
+That said, these steps attest to a deep-seated commitment to excellence that can be felt in every bottle sold.
 So, when you opt for a soap proudly bearing its ecological or artisanal label, you're not only choosing a respectful product, but also one with recognized know-how.

 Economic and commercial factors